Contact Our Lawyers Car Accident Claims

 At Koenigsberg & Associates Law Offices, our attorneys have dedicated their practice to helping injured persons find legal and financial vindication for sustaining injuries caused by another person’s wrongful or negligent conduct.
 We have experience handling personal injury cases implicating complex laws – such as New York’s no-fault laws – and powerful defendants – such as governments and commercial entities.

-Schedule a free consultation with an attorney at Koenigsberg & Associates Law Offices to explore your legal options today – call us at (718) 690-3132 or visit us online.
+Schedule a free consultation with an attorney at Koenigsberg & Associates Law Offices to explore your legal options today – call us at (718) 690-3132.